What to Do if You Witness a Car Accident in California

 Your testimony could prove valuable in any legal proceedings resulting from the accident and in holding those at fault accountable.
 If the accident involved a hit-and-run, your account of the situation could prevent the perpetrator from remaining free to do it again.

-If you or a loved one has been involved in an auto accident, contact the Law Offices of Steve Gimblin.
+If you or a loved one has been involved in an auto accident, contact the Steve Gimblin Personal Injury & Car Accident Lawyer.
 It’s our mission to help you surmount the obstacles posed by your current predicament.

 When we represent you in court, you’ll have peace of mind knowing that your case is in the hands of compassionate, experienced attorneys with a thorough understanding of vehicle accident law.